iouatu/ThomsonParabola/README.md

 # Examples of usage of the code
 The usage of the code is straightforward and the input requested from the user is self-explanatory if the geometry picture is kept in mind (at hand up until becoming familiarized with the notation).

+Pretty good integration behaviour is achieved for tolerances between 10E-20 and 10E-50, but this depends on the initial conditions of the particles shot into the spectrometer.

 # Dependencies
 The code has been tested on **Python 3.8.5** with the following dependencies: